uggla/PAServerDockerfile/README.rst

 - Installation uses a docker image to easily deploy new servers and improve security.
 - Operating system changed to latest Ubuntu image 15.04 (Vivid Vervet), instead of 14.04 (Trusty Tahr).
-- Image use colors produced by burntcustard by default.
+- Image uses colors produced by burntcustard by default.

 Prerequisites